 Travels through History

 Earlier this month, I traveled to Kennebunkport, Maine, where I gave a presentation on intelligence activities during the American War for Independence to the Maine Chapter of the Association of Former Intelligence Officers.
 On the return trip, I visited the Continental Army’s last cantonment site and General Washington’s Headquarters, located in the central Hudson Valley.
-These understated and very picturesque locales were the focal point of some exciting developments as the eight-year struggle for freedom was in its final stages.
+These understated and picturesque locales were the focal point of some exciting developments as the eight-year struggle for freedom reached its final stages.

 Army at Dusk